 A booster amplifier operates at the transmission side of the link, designed to amplify the signal channels exiting the transmitter to the level required for launching into the fiber link.
-It’s not always required in single channel links, but is an essential part in DWDM link where the multiplexer attenuates the signal channels.
+It’s not always required in single-channel links but is an essential part in the DWDM link where the multiplexer attenuates the signal channels.
 It has high input power, high output power and medium optical gain.
 The common types are 20dBm Output C-band 40 Channels 26dB Gain Booster EDFA, 16dBm Output C-band 40 Channels 14dB Gain Booster EDFA and so on.

 An in-line amplifier is generally set at intermediate points along the transmission link in a DWDM link to overcome fiber transmission and other distribution losses.
-Optical line amplifier is designed for optical amplification between two network nodes on the main optical link.
-In-line amplifiers are placed every 80-100 km to ensure that the optical signal level remains above the noise floor.
+The in-line EDFA is designed for optical amplification between two network nodes on the main optical link.
+In-line EDFAs are placed every 80-100 km to ensure that the optical signal level remains above the noise floor.
 It features medium to low input power, high output power, high optical gain, and a low noise figure.

-A pre-amplifier operates at the receiving end of a DWDM link.
-Pre-amplifier is used to compensate for losses in a demultiplexer near the optical receiver.
-Placed before the receiver end of the DWDM link, pre-amplifier works to enhance the signal level before the photo detection takes place in an ultra-long haul system, hence improving the receive sensitivity.
+A pre-amplifier EDFA operates at the receiving end of a DWDM link.
+The pre-amplifier is used to compensate for losses in a demultiplexer near the optical receiver.
+Placed before the receiver end of the DWDM link, pre-amplifier EDFA works to enhance the signal level before the photo detection takes place in an ultra-long haul system, hence improving the receive sensitivity.
 It has relatively low input power, medium output power and medium gain.

 Nowadays, EDFA optical amplifier rises as a preferable option for signal amplification method for DWDM systems, owing to its low-noise and insensitive to signal polarization.
-Besides, EDFA deployment is relatively easier to realize and more affordable compared with other signal amplification methods.
+If you are troubled in whether to choose the amplifier, the advantages and disadvantages will give you clues.

-Directly and simultaneously amplify a wide wavelength band (>80nm) in the 1550 nm region, with a relatively flat gain.
+EDFA directly and simultaneously amplifies a wide wavelength band (>80nm) in the 1550nm region, with a relatively flat gain.